Markovian randomized equilibria for general Markovian Dynkin games in discrete time: Results for Zero-Sum Games

 is non-empty.
 We here give an answer to this question by providing conditions under which no pure global Markovian equilibrium exists.
 The first result, Theorem \ref{thm:suff-nec-cond-no-pure}, gives necessary and sufficient conditions for the non-existence of pure equilibria in terms of the value function of the game.
 The second result, Proposition~\ref{cor:suffcond-no-pure}, which relies on the first result, gives sufficient conditions for the non-existence of pure equilibria in terms of the payoff functions $f,g$ and $h$ and certain standard optimal stopping problems.
 Both results are, as we will see, obtained from the Wald-Bellman system equilibrium characterization in Corollary \ref{cor:veri_zero_sum}.

-\begin{theorem} [Sufficient and necessary conditions for non-existence of pure equilibria] Suppose a global Markovian equilibrium exists and let $V$ denote its value function.
+\begin{theorem} [Sufficient and necessary conditions for non-existence of pure equilibria] Let $V$ denote the value function of the zero-sum game.
 Then, a pure global Markovian equilibrium exists if and only if

 \end{theorem}